I-AtA-I/Mole-2.0/README.md

 Warning!:
 -
-!!!On attacker site you need to allow "GatewayPorts" (GatewayPorts yes) and "AllowTcpForwarding" (AllowTcpForwarding yes) in etc/ssh/sshd_config!!!
+!!!On attacker side you need to allow "GatewayPorts" (GatewayPorts yes) and "AllowTcpForwarding" (AllowTcpForwarding yes) in etc/ssh/sshd_config!!!